fyquah/fyquah.github.io/_posts/2015-04-16-rails-deployment.md

 }
 ~~~

-#### HTTPS Requests
+#### HTTPS Server

 HTTPS can be slighly tricky.
 We need to consider two scenarios:

 1. User makes HTTPS request
 2. User makes HTTP request

 The first scenario is straightforward.
 It is , in fact, similiar to serving HTTP ones except the addition of certificates and modificaiton of port number.
+In this guide, I assume that you alreay have your ssl_certificate file and private_key from your SSL Certificate authority.

+Firstly, place those files in `/etc/nginx/ssl`.
+Give them relevant names.

+After that, add the following block into /etc/nginx/nginx.conf.
+It is easy to work out where to place this.

 ~~~text
 server {